 Laugardalur is a family favorite neighborhood, home to Reykjavik Zoo, Iceland’s largest swimming pool, and lush botanical gardens.
 Laugardalur is a tranquil residential area – nestled away from the hustle and bustle of Downtown yet easily accessible.

 Hlíðar is ideal for those wishing to stay near Downtown but removed from the action.
 This neighborhood is less than 15-minutes walking from the Perlan Wonders of Iceland exhibition, verdant parks, art museums, and the magnificent Hallsgrimskirkja.

 107 – Vesturbær

-Vesturbær is a charming waterfront neighbourhood west of Downtown, close to the National Museum of Iceland and the National Gallery of Iceland.
-There are several restaurants, bistros, and a popular outdoor public swimming pool in the neighbourhood.
-Vesturbær is just 30 minutes walking or a short bus ride into Reykjavik’s lively centre.
+Vesturbær is a charming waterfront neighborhood west of Downtown, close to the National Museum of Iceland and the National Gallery of Iceland.
+There are several restaurants, bistros, and a popular outdoor public swimming pool in the neighborhood.
+Vesturbær is just 30 minutes walking or a short bus ride from Reykjavik’s lively center.

 170 – Seltjarnarnes

 The quaint town of Seltjarnarnes sits just outside Reykjavik on a peninsula, surrounded by the deep blue sea and beautiful nature reserves.
 You can view the Northern Lights clearly from Grótta Lighthouse during the winter months.
 In the summer, birdwatching and seaside walks are popular pastimes.
 This charming township also boasts a fascinating Medical History Museum and a star observatory.